-Senior Fellow at the Institute of Statecraft, London, specializing in antitrust, trade and energy law and policy issues.
+Senior Fellow, Atlantic Council, Washington, D.C., specializing in antitrust, trade and energy law and EU policy issues

-Alan Riley is a Senior Associate Fellow of Energy Strategy and Energy Security European Union at The Institute for Statecraft in London, and specializes in antitrust, trade and energy law and policy issues.
+Alan Riley is a Senior Fellow at the Atlantic Council, Washington DC.
+He specializes in antitrust, trade and energy law and EU policy issues.

-From 2007 to 2015, Mr. Riley held a chair in international commercial law at the City Law School, Grays Inn, part of City University, London.
+From 2007 to 2015, Mr. Riley held a chair in international commercial law at the City Law School, Grays Inn, part of City, University of London.
 Prior to that, he held a number of academic appointments in London, Nottingham and Edinburgh.

-Alan is also chair of the Competition Law Scholars Forum (clasf) and co-editor of the Competition Law Review.
+Mr. Riley was founding chair of the Competition Law Scholars Forum (clasf) and is co-editor of the Competition Law Review.
 He holds a PhD from the Europa Institute, Edinburgh University and qualified in 1991 as an English solicitor.

-He also specializes in energy law, particularly in relation to the market and strategic questions in relation to pipeline gas and LNG.
+In the field of energy law, he specializes in legal, market and strategic questions in relation to pipeline gas and LNG.

-In the energy field, he is researching a number of questions concerning market liberalization, and market regulation in both the Russian and European Union gas markets.
+In the energy field, he is researching a number of questions concerning market liberalization as well as market regulation in both the Russian and European Union gas markets.

-He is author of “The Potemkin Dragon: China, A Danger to Itself and the World.”
+He is the author of “The Potemkin Dragon: China, A Danger to Itself and the World.”